Kanvas33/Financial-Assets-Analysis/README.md

 - **Bitcoin Analysis**: Focus on Bitcoin, including the calculation of the 200-Day and 50-Day Exponential Moving Averages (EMA), building a Linear Regression model to make predictions until 01/01/2028, and estimating future price predictions with standard deviation.

 ## Project Workflow

-The project workflow can be summarized as follows:

 - **Data Collection**: